ArthurNvs/java-web-caelum/README.md

-# Java Web - Basis
+# Java Web - Basics

 Reviewing with this project:
 * JDBC - DB connection